ninjaz5736/MMM-PublicTransportHafas/README.md

 You can even use the same `stationID` in different instances.
 So you can display in one instance something like “main station heading eastbound” and in another instance “main station heading westbound”.

-## Providing a custom css file
+## Providing a custom CSS file

 **Note:** For some cities, separate CSS files have already been created that contain the local line colours.
 You can look them up in the `css` folder.
 If you create a file for another city, feel free to send it to us.

 ### Colored line labels

 If you set `showColoredLineSymbols` to `true` the module will try to colorize the line symbols.
-This is done by appending a css class to the line symbol.
+This is done by appending a CSS class to the line symbol.
 This class is named after the line name but blanks are left out and all letters are lower case.
-So if the line name is “STR 11” the appended css class name is `.str11`.
+So if the line name is “STR 11” the appended CSS class name is `.str11`.

-To provide your own classes create a css file in the `css` directory of the module.
-It must be named like `<your custom name>-lines.css`, where `<your custom name>` can be any valid file name but should not contain blanks or dots.
+To provide your own classes create a CSS file in the `css` directory of the module.
+It must be named like `<your custom name>-lines.css`, where `<your custom name>` can be any valid filename but should not contain blanks or dots.
 The part `<your custom name>` is then used in the config file as value for the `customLineStyles` property.

 In the example above “leipzig” is used as value for the `customLineStyles` property.
 Therefore there must be a file named `leipzig-lines.css` inside the `css` folder.
 If this is not the case the module won’t be started and it will not be visible.
 The browser’s console will show an error.

-Basically you can set whatever you want in the css file but it is recommended to only set the foreground and background color and the width.
+Basically you can set whatever you want in the CSS file but it is recommended to only set the foreground and background color and the width.
 In some cases it is useful to change the border radius too.
 See the file `css/leipzig-lines.css` for reference and as a guideline.

 #### Example

 In Leipzig the tram lines 2, 8 and 9 use a yellow color.
-Since the lines share the same settings the css class names are listed with commas so that the settings apply to each listed class.
+Since the lines share the same settings the CSS class names are listed with commas so that the settings apply to each listed class.

 ```css
 .str2, .str8, .str9 {